-As Director of Renewable Energy and Footprint Outreach at World Wildlife Fund, Keya also knew that climate change would have a big impact on her child’s future.
+As the (former) Director of Renewable Energy and Footprint Outreach at World Wildlife Fund, and now as the Executive Director of USCAN, Keya knows that climate change will have a big impact on her child’s future.
 With runaway greenhouse gas emissions causing things like more severe storms, rising seas, wildfires, and drought, many parents are understandably anxious about the world their children will grow up in.

 EarthShare: What will readers learn from your new book The Zero Footprint Baby?

 Keya Chatterjee: Parents who care about climate change will learn both how climate change will affect their babies and what the most relevant things are that they can do about it during pregnancy and the first year.

 Some of my favorite little factoids that I discovered were about the carbon footprint of breastfeeding and diapering.
 It turns out that there is an enormous difference in your carbon footprint if you breastfeed with your extra 500 calories from lamb vs breastfeeding with your extra 500 calories from lentils.
 It also turns out that cloth diapers have about the same carbon footprint as disposable diapers unless you line dry the diapers.

 Why is it important to raise children sustainably?